-What is the most important information I should know about recombinant antihemophilic factor?
+What is the most important information I should know about recombinant Recombinate (antihemophilic factor recombinant)?

 Follow all directions on your medicine label and package.
 Tell each of your healthcare providers about all your medical conditions, allergies, and all medicines you use.

-What should I discuss with my health care provider before using recombinant antihemophilic factor?
+What should I discuss with my health care provider before using recombinant Recombinate (antihemophilic factor recombinant)?

-You should not use this medicine if you have ever had a severe allergic reaction to antihemophilic factor, or if you are allergic to mouse or beef proteins.
+You should not use this medicine if you have ever had a severe allergic reaction to antihemophilic factor, or if you are allergic to mouse, hamster, or beef proteins.